MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/concepts/search-for-entities.md

 > [!NOTE]
 > Entity responses support multiple markets, but the Places response supports only US Business locations.

-The `entities` field is an [EntityAnswer](../reference/response-objects.md#entityanswer) object that contains a list of [Entity](../reference/response-objects.md#entity) objects (see the `value` field).
+The `entities` field is an [EntityAnswer](../reference/response-objects.md#entityanswer) object that contains a list of [Entity](../reference/response-objects.md#entity) objects.
 The list may contain a single dominant entity, multiple disambiguation entities, or both.

 A dominant entity is returned when Bing believes it to be the only entity that satisfies the request (there is no ambiguity as to which entity satisfies the request).
 If multiple entities could satisfy the request, the list contains more than one disambiguation entity.
 For example, if the request uses the generic title of a movie franchise, the list likely contains disambiguation entities.
 But, if the request specifies a specific title from the franchise, the list likely contains a single dominant entity.